The Many Uses for Cinnamon in Gardening

-To prevent this disease’s dire consequences, you just have to add ground cinnamon to the manure or soil where your plants are.
+To prevent the dire consequences of this disease, add ground cinnamon to the manure or soil where your plants are.

 4. Cinnamon for plant cuttings

-This spice is the perfect solution, and you will also save money by not having to buy expensive products to help you plant your cuttings.
+This spice is the perfect solution, and you’ll also save money by not having to buy expensive products to help you plant your cuttings.

 If you’re reproducing your plants for cuttings and have different types of gardening problems that are stopping you from getting good results, there’s a way to stop this.
 Below, we’re also going to give you a powerful fungicide recipe that has cinnamon as its main ingredient.